-All information about the excavations of the 'Terme di Caracalla' in Rome; the enormous bathhouse and Roman baths of emperor Caracalla.
+All information and tickets for the excavations of the 'Terme di Caracalla' in Rome; the enormous bathhouse and Roman baths of emperor Caracalla.

 Info & Tickets Caracalla Baths Rome